 This Strategic Asset Management Plan (SAMP) states the approach to implementing the principles and the objectives set out in the Asset Management Policy.
 It includes specific requirements to outline the processes, resources, structures, roles and responsibilities necessary to establish and maintain the asset management system.
-The asset groups covered by this SAMP are Buildings, Other Structures and Open Space assets, Transport infrastructure assets, Stormwater assets, as well as Water and Wastewater network assets.
+The asset groups covered by this SAMP are Buildings and Structures Assets, Transport Infrastructure Assets, Urban Stormwater Assets.